BoatUS explores the ways modern, large-scale boatbuilders harness the newest technology and successfully balance innovation with the tried-and-true.

-Robotics & Modern Management
+Robotics and Modern Management

 Perhaps it is here, in innovative new ways that improve the actual step-by-step building of the boats, that modern technology has introduced one of its most impressive changes.

-Enter the robots!
+Enter the Robots!

 Sea Ray builds its smaller boats at its Tellico campus in Tennessee.
 "We have robots that do many different things," said Matt Guilford, Sea Ray's VP of marketing.
 At the initial layup stage, robots spray gelcoat into the tooling.
 They're fast and accurate, spraying the same designed thickness every time.